numerai/numerox/examples/data.rst

 --------

 I'm going to show you a lot of indexing examples.
 If you are new to numerox don't worry.
-You do not need to know them all to get started.
+You do not need to know them to get started.

 Data indexing is done by rows, not columns::